Show Answers

 7) Drip, drop went the leak (out of / during) the tap.

 Tessie's tips on writing...
-Play "Simon Says" using a cup and an eraser, (or small object), to master preposition English Grammar.
-Place the eraser under, on top of, beside, underneath, near, behind, around, above, below, by, on or in.
+Play "Simon Says" to master your English grammar use of prepositions.
+Use a cup and any small object.
+Place the object under, on top of, beside, underneath, near, behind, around, above, below, by, on or in.
 Use your imagination and have fun playing the game.
-Recommended Reading; "Madeline", Ludwig Bemelmans.
+Recommended Reading; "Madeline", by Ludwig Bemelmans.